 What was I thinking?

 First, we had the best of intentions and got swept up in popular psychology of the day.
 Who wanted to raise the only kid of their generation with no self-esteem, not really a palatable alternative.
-Parenting fads come and go, but it is very hard to see that when your are in the midst of one.
+Parenting practices come and go, but it is very hard to see that when you are in the midst of raising your kids.